mcgill-csus/mcgill-csus-docs/course-info/Courses.md

 + __Restriction:__ Not available to students in Computer Science or Joint Computer Science programs.
 + [Sample syllabus](http://www.cs.mcgill.ca/~mperre12/static/COMP364SyllabusW2012.pdf)

+###COMP 370: Introduction to Data Science
++ __3 credits__
++ __Fall__
++ Comprehensive introduction to the data science process.
+Orientation to the use and configuration of core data science toolkits, data collection and annotation fundamentals, principles of responsible data science, the use of quantitative tools in data science, and presentation of data science findings.
++ __Prereqs:__ COMP 206 and COMP 250
++ __Restriction:__ Not open to students who have taken COMP 598 when the topic was "Introduction to Data Science" or "Data Science".
++ No sample syllabus available at this time.

 ###COMP 396: Undergraduate Research Project
 + __3 credits__
 + __Fall & winter__